ISTD , Imperial Classical Ballet from the UK

 Students who have a sound knowledge and understanding of the entire syllabus and who are deemed prepared to execute the syllabus fully to the best of their physical and artistic capability are eligible for the examination.

 - When was the examination held and for how long ?
 Who was the examiner ?

-The examinations were held from November 11th until November 14th, 2016 at our studio -’Centre of Dance’ in Ulsoor , Bangalore.
+The examinations were held on November 11th until November 14th, 2016 at our studio -’Centre of Dance’ in Ulsoor , Bangalore.

-The examiner who came to The Lewis Foundation of Classical Ballet is the chairman of the Imperial Ballet faculty, Ms. Vivienne Saxton.
+The examiner who came to The Lewis Foundation of Classical Ballet was the Chairman of the Imperial Ballet faculty, Ms. Vivienne Saxton.